semad/getMedia/docs/ANALYSIS_IMPLEMENTATION_SPEC.md

         )
         size_distribution = size_bins.value_counts().to_dict()

-        # Potential duplicates by size using pandas groupby with filtering
+        # Potential duplicates by size with filtering
         size_groups = df.groupby('file_size')

         # Filter groups with more than one file and convert to list efficiently